reproducing-research-projects/BugsInPy/report/meat.md

 # Introduction

 BugsInPy \cite{widyasari_bugsinpy_2020} is a curated dataset of real-world bugs in large Python projects, intended to be used by researchers to develop and evaluate software testing and debugging tools for Python on a diverse set of real-world bugs from multiple projects.
-This dataset can evaluate the efficacy of tools in bug detection, fixing, and software reliability Many software engineering studies \cite{mukherjee_fixing_2021, smytzek_sflkit_2022, hirsch_systematic_2022, lukasczyk_empirical_2023, akimova_survey_2021} use BugsInPy.
+This dataset can evaluate the efficacy of tools in bug detection, fixing, and software reliability.
+Many software engineering studies \cite{mukherjee_fixing_2021, smytzek_sflkit_2022, hirsch_systematic_2022, lukasczyk_empirical_2023, akimova_survey_2021} use BugsInPy.

-The BugsInPy dataset contains a variety of information about each bug, including:
+The BugsInPy dataset contains a variety of information about each bug, and these bugs are organized by the library they come from, including:

 - A buggy commit
 - A fixed commit